 [Ten years ago, 25 states had fully funded pension plans; as of 2008, only four plans were fully funded; in mid-2010, [XXX] plans were fully funded.]

-Federal Fiscal Crisis
+HM: We need examples of what this means to people - for example – we had to close down our Country Hospitals’ dialysis unit, cancer treatment center and several pediatric units.
+These people are now just totally out of luck.
+It was a heartwrenching community discussion.

+Federal Fiscal Crisis BB [I strongly disagree that there is a “federal fiscal crisis” and believe that this subsection should be eliminated.
+If we have a section on federal spending, we should stress that the federal government has had to become the lender of last resort and that it is engaging in spending to support the economy and prevent a depression..]
+[PA make title non- pejorative – we need to describe the facts .
+Also, seems to me there are two impacts (maybe more) we should discuss: what the federal government did to support financial system and economy and what impact the economic crisis had on government finances]

 The federal government was also hit hard by lower tax revenues and the extraordinary outlays associated with the crisis.
 Notes Zandi: “The budget deficit ballooned to near $1.4 trillion in fiscal 2009, up from $475 billion in fiscal 2008.
 This year’s deficit is expected to be a similar $1.4 trillion; the cumulative deficit over the fiscal 2009–2012 period is expected to total some $4 trillion.”
 Zandi expects the final taxpayer cost of the financial and economic crises to be more than $2 trillion, or 14% of GDP.
-[Will cite source other than Zandi.]
+[PA need detail/refinement/most up to date info prior to publication.
+Also discussion re impact of committing capital for this purpose – direct impact of financial crisis on larger economy/federal fiscal position][ [Will cite source other than Zandi.]

 According to Zandi, the weaker economy, with its loss of tax revenues and increased transfer payments for unemployment and income support, will cost the Treasury an estimated $800 billion.
-[Will cite cost of other financial crises.]
+[PA again, update as of publication] [Will cite cost of other financial crises PA including S and Ls].]
+[KH: Citing Zandi for budget and tax numbers?!?
+Recommendation: Cite OMB/Treasury/CBO/Joint Tax for outlay and revenue numbers.]